ATrappmann/LCDMenuController/README.md

 This is an Arduino library to control simple button controlled menus on an LCD display.

-Written by Andreas Trappmann.
-MIT license, check LICENSE for more information
-All text above must be included in any redistribution

 ## Documentation

-Menus can be defined with makros like
+Menus can be defined with makros like:
 ```
 menuFuncPtr func1(const LCDMenuController *controller) {
   // do something useful